With WhatsApp deal, Sequoia Capital burnishes reputation

 Facebook announced the acquisition deal on Thursday, astounding many with the price it paid for the service, which has 450 million users and is growing at 1 million a day.

-The biggest venture investor in Facebook, Accel Partners, held $7.64 billion worth of Facebook shares at the time of that company's 2012 initial public offering (IPO).
+By contrast, Accel Partners, the biggest venture investor in Facebook, held $7.64 billion worth of Facebook shares at the time of that company's 2012 IPO.

-Launched in 1972 by Don Valentine, a founder of National Semiconductor, Sequoia was one of the nation's earliest venture-capital firms.
-As most others of the earlier generation faded from the scene, Sequoia held its own, going on to fund companies including Apple Inc, Oracle Corp, Paypal and Google Inc.
+Launched in 1972 by Don Valentine, a founder of National Semicondutor, Sequoia was one of the nation's earliest venture-capital firms.
+As most others of the earlier generation faded from the scene, Sequoia held its own, going on to fund companies including Apple Inc, Oracle Corp, Paypal, and Google Inc.

 Today, it is involved with many of the hottest startups, including accommodation service Airbnb, file-sharing service Dropbox, invitation service Eventbrite, and stereo and bluetooth headset maker Jawbone.